jackiehjm/stx-docs/doc/source/developer_resources/starlingx_patching.rst

 	    --os-region-name: Send the request to a specified region

-In the following example, we demonstrate how to apply a patch to the system with these commands.
-This example applies an in-service patch which should be installed on all hosts in the system, and the StarlingX system is 2+2+2 configuration.
+The following example demonstrates how to apply a patch to the system using ``sw-patch`` commands.
+This example applies an in-service patch to be installed on all hosts in the system, and the StarlingX system is in a 2+2+2 configuration.

 #.
 Upload the patch to the patching storage area using the